Ellen Powell Tiberino: Ellen Powell Tiberino Memorial Museum of Contemporary American Art

-Tiberino died on Feb.
-28, 1992.
+Tiberino died on February 28, 1992.
 Joseph opened the Ellen Powell Tiberino Memorial Museum of Contemporary American Art in her honor in 1999, inspired after he visited the Barnes Museum then in Merion, PA.
 It was a dream of his and her friends, including artist Laura Williams Chassot.
 The museum is part of the compound in Powelton Village.
 It hosts exhibits and offers a space for friends, artists and neighbors to drop in to discuss their art or to just hang out.

 Early and prominent exhibitions

 While still at the academy, Tiberino exhibited at small venues and homes in the Philadelphia area.
 In 1960, the Citizens Service Committee sponsored an exhibit at a home to show off the city's young Black artists and their contributions to the art world.
 She was joined by artist/illustrator Robert Jefferson, Arthur Morgan, Gene Reynolds, Bernard Harmon, Eugene Solomon, Irma Wilson, Sandy Moon, Alonzo Perrin, Robert Forrest and sculptor Tony Barber.

 When she moved to New York in 1961, she painted and exhibited in the city.
 She participated in a show at the Lynn Kottler Gallery in 1963 that featured oil paintings titled "Two Figures" and "Poochie," which "are attracting much comment", the New York Amsterdam News reported.

 She had a solo show in Goldstein Gallery in Philadelphia in 1963 where she exhibited 16 oils and 19 drawings.
 Three years later, she was among young Black artists and students chosen to exhibit at William Penn Memorial Museum in Harrisburg by the mayor's Committee on Human Relations.
 Others included Moe Brooker, Barbara Bullock, Walter Edmonds, Charles Pridgen, Percy Ricks, Leroy Johnson, John Simpson, Maurice Thompkins, Gwendolyn Joyce Daniels and Tina Lloyd King.

 In 1963, she was selected to exhibit in PAFA's Annual Exhibition of Painting and Sculpturing, joining Louis B. Sloan and Raymond Saunders.

 In 1969, Tiberino was among 100 Black artists from across the country to participate in the exhibit "Afro-American Artists 1800-1969" sponsored by the School District of Philadelphia and the Philadelphia Civic Center Museum.
 It included works by some of the country's top artists, including Horace Pippin, Nancy Elizabeth Prophet, Jacob Lawrence, Benny Andrews, Roland Ayers, Romare Bearden, Avel de Knight, Barkley Hendricks, Paul Keene, Raymond Saunders, Louis B. Sloan, Ed Wilson, Henry Ossawa Tanner and Joshua Johnson.

-That same year, she exhibited in Lincoln University's first Black Arts Festival, a major exhibit of Black artists in the Delaware Valley.
+That same year, she exhibited in Lincoln University's first Black Arts Festival, a major exhibit of Black artists in the Philadelphia metropolitan area.
 The show included works by Sam Gilliam, Romare Bearden, James Gadson, John Cook, John Wade, John Simpson, Walter Edmonds, Moe Brooker, Simmie L. Knox and Percy Ricks.